m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

         - "`121`"
             - The relaxation time of lane tilts is the same as that of the current version.
         - "`130`"
-            - The "`t`" value can not be set higher than 65535.0
+            - The "`t`" value cannot be set higher than 65535.0
         - "`166`"
             - The separator of "`layer`" is changed to "`;`".
                 - "`/`" is no longer treated as a separator.
                 - This change enables to use a relative path for "`layer`".
         - "`167`"
-            - The top lane zoom behavior is updated (from simple move to 3D rotation).
+            - The top lane zoom behavior is updated (from a simple move to a 3D rotation).
             - The lane zoom values are not restricted between -300 and 300.

 ## Chart Body

-The lines after the first bar line is described as the body of a KSH chart file.
+The lines after the first bar line are described as the body of a KSH chart file.
 The body can have option lines, chart lines, bar lines, or comment lines.

 A bar line must be placed after the last chart line.